 Pine Grove Property, Nevada - In December 2011, Lincoln announced a positive Preliminary Economic Assessment ("PEA") on the proposed open-pit mining and heap-leach operation at its Pine Grove project.
 The PEA reports a combined total Measured and Indicated gold resource of 203,900 ounces gold and Inferred gold resources of 43,100 ounces (see table in Pine Grove Property discussion).
 Metallurgical work was completed in Q3 and reports were issued in mid-October 2013.
 All new field work was halted in Q3 owing to the CFIUS order which has now been lifted.
-Permitting work has been reactivated and geotechnical work is planned.
+Permitting work has been reactivated.

 Bell Mountain Property, Nevada - In November 2012, Lincoln finalized a purchase agreement with Laurion Mineral Exploration Inc. to earn a 100% interest in the Bell Mountain property in Churchill County, Nevada.
 On December 19, 2012, the Company announced that it had filed an updated NI 43-101 compliant technical report for the Bell Mountain project.
 The report summarizes the mineral resource estimate of Measured and Indicated 265,634 ounces gold and Inferred gold resources of 45,412 ounces gold.
 Lincoln plans to advance the project with a Preliminary Economic Assessment during 2014.
 A total of 34 holes were drilled in 2013 prior to being shut down by order of CFIUS.
 As a result, field studies supporting permitting were also terminated.
 The CFIUS order has now been lifted.
-Permitting work should begin soon and column-leach metallurgical tests are planned.
+Permitting work has been reactivated.
 Plans are to mine Pine Grove and Bell Mountain projects together.

 Oro Cruz Property, California - The Oro Cruz property has excellent potential for open-pit and underground mining.
 An Inferred resource for the project was reported in a NI 43-101 Technical Report in September 2010.
 Lincoln's immediate goal is to increase and advance the 376,600 Inferred ounces gold to Measured and Indicated categories by confirmation drilling.
-No significant work was completed in early 2013 due to arbitration with Elgin Mining which has now been resolved.
-Additionally, no work was completed in Q3 and Q4 of 2013 due to the CFIUS order which has now been lifted.
-Lincoln is now free to advance the project towards

-New funding will be required for the production. confirmation program.
+No significant work was completed since early 2013 due to arbitration with Elgin Mining which has now been resolved.
+Additionally, no work was completed due to the CFIUS order which has now been lifted.
+Lincoln is now free to advance the project towards production.
+New funding will be required for the confirmation program.

-La Bufa, Mexico - The large La Bufa property in Chihuahua State encompasses a historical mining district in the Sierra Madre Occidental and has multimillion ounces gold and silver potential.
+La Bufa, Mexico - The large La Bufa property in Chihuahua State encompasses a historical mining district in the Sierra Madre Occidental and has multi-million ounces gold and silver potential.
 Past and recent exploration drilling has encountered encouraging results.
 Lincoln completed a 20-hole drilling program in December 2011.
 Significant silver-gold intercepts warrant further offset drilling.
-No significant work was conducted in 2013 due to arbitration with Elgin Mining which has now been resolved.
-Owing to various security issues and the new Mexican tax regime, Lincoln plans to divest itself of the property and focus on its more advanced U.S. projects.
+No significant work has been conducted since 2013 due to arbitration with Elgin Mining which has now been resolved.